Guide to Social Media Campaigns: What it is and How to Create One

 Old Spice, which was once known for women's scents, has successfully rebuilt itself by dominating the social network scene with its distinctly hilarious content.
 Their famous ads, such as "The Man Your Man Could Smell Like," transformed the company's image and created many online memes, boosting brand recognition to new heights.

 How did they do this?
 Old Spice used the power of surprise and comedy to continuously catch their audience off guard with unexpected turns and laugh-out-loud material.
-Whether it was riding a horse backwards or teleporting into many locales in a single frame, the brand consistently astonished viewers, making each social media ad a viral hit.
+Whether it was riding a horse backward or teleporting into many locales in a single frame, the brand consistently astonished viewers, making each social media ad a viral hit.

 They proved that when skillfully advertised, even common things like body wash can pique people's interest and entertain them.